OffchainLabs/timeboost-test/README.md

 4. Run nitro-testnode with timeboost enabled

-5. Submit bids to win an auction
+5. Test the timeboost flow

 ```
-yarn bidOnAuction
+yarn testTimeboost
 ```

+NOTE: this script submit bids and sends a few transactions to the express lane to test the different timeboost flows

+## Extra scripts

-6. Send transactions to the express lane
+There's a bash script available to send transactions to the express lane

 ```
 yarn sendELTransactions <roundNumber>
 ```

-7. To withdraw the deposited funds (optional)
+To withdraw the deposited funds

 ```
 yarn withdrawFunds